For the latest and most up to date information, please visit our new hearing center site at atlhearing.net!

 Attitude is a key component in hearing aid success.
 Studies have shown that people who have a positive attitude do better with hearing aids.
-Keep in mind that it may take some time to get used to the sounds you were missing, but with the support of your audiologist, family and friends, you will get the most out of your new hearing aids.
+Keep in mind it may take some time to get used to the sounds you were missing, but, with the support of your audiologist, family, and friends, you will get the most out of your new hearing aids.

-Hearing aids come with a warranty when purchased new.
+New hearing aids come with a warranty when purchased.
 If your warranty is expired, it is still possible to repair most hearing aids for a small fee.
 Depending on the hearing aid manufacturer, this repair may come with a new warranty.
 Your hearing professional will provide you with your repair options when you take your hearing aid into the office.

 We encourage our patients to call our office at 404-591-2950 when they are in need of a repair.
 We will do our best to accommodate you quickly.
 Rather than waiting for an appointment, we encourage you to drop your hearing aid off at our office, and our audiologist will assess it and call you with a diagnosis.
 If there is any fee required for the repair, you will be notified prior to any services being rendered.
 Otherwise, if no fee is required, we will call you to pick up your device once it is repaired.
 If your device must be sent out for repair, you will also be notified with an estimated time frame.
 We offer loaner hearing aids to our current patients if your device must be sent out for repair.